Ninja Scroll: The Series: The Hiruko Clan

 Mufu is the leader of the Hiruko Clan fighting against the Kimon Clan.
 When the Dragon Stone was stolen, he sends his fellow clansmen to find and take it back from Jubei.
 He perishes alongside his twin brother, Yamidoro, after Shigure renounces her power as the Light Maiden.
-His powers are mysterious, but he's been shown using abilities such as necromancy, aerokinesis, and flight as well as being shown to be proficient in the use a seven-branch sword.
+His powers are mysterious, but he's been shown using abilities such as necromancy, aerokinesis, and flight as well as being shown to be proficient in the use of a seven-branch sword.